Gatsby vs Next.js: Picking the Best React Framework for Your Next Project?

 Key benefits of Gatsby.js

-While Next.js has many outstanding features, Gatsby has plenty of its own that make it an ideal choice:
+While Next.js has many outstanding features, Gatsby has plenty of its own that make it a formidable opponent:

 • Optimized for Speed — According to performance tests conducted by its founder, Kyle Matthews, Gatsby sites are, on average, 2-3 times faster than similar types of sites, and the framework itself handles the performance, so it’s off your plate as a developer.